 As the first FDA-approved drug that delays decline due to Alzheimer’s disease, the approval of aducanumab (Aduhelm™) is a victory for people living with Alzheimer’s and their families.

 In North Carolina, more than 180,000 are living with Alzheimer’s disease, and over 358,000 family and friends are providing care.

-Our small but mighty team serves the 51 counties of Eastern North Carolina with education, care consultations, fundraising events and more!
+Serving 51 eastern counties in North Carolina, the Alzheimer’s Association - Eastern North Carolina Chapter is here to help.
 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.

 Take the Brain Tour